 c.i-iv) Storm water from developed surfaces within the developed campus is collected by the campus storm drain system and discharged into a number of detention facilities that are designed to hold flows from a 100-year, 24-hour storm.
 Storm water generated on the project site currently flows into the storm water detention basin located south of the site, and storm water generated on the project site after implementation of the proposed project would continue to flow into this basin.
-As the project is not expected to substantially increase the amount of impervious surface on the site, and thus would not substantially increase the amount of storm water generated on the project site that is conveyed to the detention basin serving the site.
+As the project site is mostly covered with pavement at the present time, implementation of the project is not expected to substantially increase the amount of impervious surface on the site, and thus would not substantially increase the amount of storm water generated on the project site that is conveyed to the detention basin serving the site.
 Therefore, storm water generated on the project site would not result in on- or off-site flooding, erosion, or siltation nor would it create or contribute runoff water which would exceed the capacity of existing storm water facilities.
 Finally, as discussed below in Item (d), the UC Merced campus, including the project site, is not located with a floodplain, and thus the proposed building would not impede or redirect flood flows.
 This impact would be less than significant.